Fecal incontinence in children

 It can be very embarrassing for children and is usually caused by chronic constipation or a medical condition that impacts the colon.

 To help diagnose fecal incontinence, we’ll first discuss your child’s symptoms and medical history.
 From there, we may perform several tests.
-The following tests can be used to determine the cause of fecal incontinence and to rule out other gastrointestinal conditions:

-• Digital rectal exam (DRE).
-This checks for large, hard lumps of stool that are stuck in the colon or rectum.
+• Digital rectal exam (DRE) - This checks for large, hard lumps of stool that are stuck in the colon or rectum.

-• Abdominal x-ray.
-This confirms the presence of hard stool (impacted stool) inside the colon or anus.
+• Abdominal X-ray - This confirms the presence of hard stool (impacted stool) inside the colon or anus.

-• Barium enema.
-This is an x-ray that uses a liquid called barium to check the intestines for blockages, narrowing and other issues.
+• Barium enema - This is an X-ray that uses a liquid called barium to check the intestines for blockages, narrowing and other issues.

-• Anorectal manometry.
-This measures how well the rectum and anal muscles work to discharge stool from the colon.
+• Anorectal manometry - This measures how well the rectum and anal muscles work to discharge stool from the colon.

-• Colonoscopy.
-This uses a thin tube with a camera to examine the inside of the colon and rectum.
+• Colonoscopy - This uses a thin tube with a camera to examine the inside of the colon and rectum.

 Pediatric fecal incontinence is often caused by chronic constipation that’s brought on by: